Papyrus Oxyrhynchus 654

 Papyrus Oxyrhynchus 654 (P. Oxy.
 654) is a papyrus fragment of the logia of Jesus written in Greek.
 It is one of the Oxyrhynchus Papyri discovered by Grenfell and Hunt between 1897 and 1904 in the Egyptian town of Oxyrhynchus.
-The fragment is dated to the middle or late of the 3rd century.
+The fragment is dated to the middle or late 3rd century.
 It is one of only three Greek manuscripts of the Gospel of Thomas.